 There are 3 mains types of line to choose from for match and coarse fishing.
 Monofilament is usually the most common as it a stretchy, highly abrasion-resistant single thread line that has a large diameter to strength ratio.
-Mono fishing line is usually clear so easily undetected but it can also be easily dyed so there are plenty of options for your match fishing needs.
+You also have the choice of fluorocarbon line and braid.

 Within this coarse and match section of line, there is more than just mainlines but options for hook lengths too.
 Snagged hooks are a common, annoying problem to ensure the safety of your rod and reel, you may need to break your line.
 This is where a hooklength comes in.
 A hooklength is a length of fishing line that sports a thinner diameter than its mainline as well as a lower breaking strain.
 Breaking this part of the line means you will leave less mainline in the water that can endanger wildlife and cost you money!